 Shenandoah National Park is long and skinny, but still takes up over 300 square miles.
 There’s a lot of hiking you can do in this park, but for those on limited time, you need to be ready to pick and choose.

-During an East Coast Road Trip, my mom and I had originally planned to have a full day at Shenandoah National Park.
+During an East Coast Road Trip, my mom and I had originally planned to spend one day in Shenandoah National Park.
 Plus, if we got in early enough, we’d spend a little more time the day before exploring Shenandoah.
 However, the weather didn’t really agree with us (thanks to the remnants of a hurricane that was pushing through the area), so we limited our time and only spent a few hours here.
 Even with this short time, it’s still possible to have a great visit to Shenandoah National Park.

 Skyline Drive – The Backbone of Shenandoah